-FG tags 2017 Budget on economic recovery, growth - Nigeria Today
+FG tags 2017 budget on economic recovery, growth - Nigeria Today

 “We are committing over N200 billion to improve transport infrastructure such as roads and rail; over N500 billion for investments in works, power, and housing.

-The post FG tags 2017 Budget on economic recovery, growth appeared first on BusinessDay : News you can trust.
+The post FG tags 2017 budget on economic recovery, growth appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share